popstarfreas/DG-TS/zombiesabilities.md

 ## Barrage
 ### S S
-Launches one homing rocket after the other while your character is slowed with debuffs
+Launches one homing rocket after the other while your character is slowed with debuffs.
+Is cancelled when you take damage.

+### Upgrade Effect
+ * Increases the length of the barrage exponentially
+ * Increases the length of the debuff linearly
+ * Increases the damage of each rocket exponentially
+ * Increasing the number of "streams" of rockets

 ## Coward
 ### Passive
 This ability activates when you get hit below half your health.
+It will teleport you back to the spawn point of the map and clear nearby enemies.

+### Upgrade Effect
+ * Increases the heal
+ * Increasing the range at which nemies will be cleared

 ## Dual Wield
 ### S S